As I said before:

 So the night before the great meeting, he poured water into a wine bottle and took it to the meeting thinking that no one would notice.
 The next day the meeting started and the prince asked all to pour their wines into the one giant vat.
 Excitedly the prince then asked the leaders to take from the vat and drink as a symbol of community.
 They did so and discovered they were all drinking water.
 None of the leaders had wanted to compromise their wine.

 No one was willing to let go of their own self in order to create true community.
 Truly surrendering to each other feels like we are losing our sense of self to some extent, and in our narcissistic society where individualism reigns, this is anathema.
 However, if our identity is grounded in Christ, then we do not need to fear letting go of our individuality.
 As we submit to one another, our true identity under Christ’s Lordship is built up.
 As Augsburger says, “In a tripolar community, each person’s individuality is affirmed (you can be truly you), yet joint participation is achieved (we can be truly we) because at the center we together recognize that God is present (we gather around him).”
+No one was willing to let go of their own self in order to create true community.
+Click To Tweet

 The Discipline of Interdependence